 In some parts of LPSNRD, the intrusion of salt water into fresh ground water is a concern.
 This is especially so in areas where the Dakota Formation bedrock is fairly close to the surface, as some units within the Dakota contain saline water.
 Excess pumping of shallow, fresh ground water can induce intrusion of saline water from deeper geologic units, and therefore the District continues to monitor for indicators of salt water intrusion, as well as work with well owners to address such concerns.
 In 2019, the District had no inquiries or reports of salt water intrusion.
-However, the District is cooperating with the Saline Wetlands Conservation Partnership to install two wells producing saline water for restoration of wetlands at the Marsh Wren Saline Wetlands north of Lincoln, and in 2019 continued applying salt water to various portions of the wetlands complex to initiate restoration.
+However, the District is continuing to cooperate with the Saline Wetlands Conservation Partnership to operate two wells producing saline water for restoration of wetlands at the Marsh Wren Saline Wetlands north of Lincoln, and in 2019 continued applying salt water to various portions of the wetlands complex to further this restoration effort.